COMPLAINTS HANDLING POLICY

 - Your full contact details so that we can discuss your complaint with you.

-If your complaint concerns a fundraising issue, it will be referred to our Fundraising Committee for consideration.
+If your complaint concerns a fundraising issue, it will be referred to our Fundraising Management Committee for consideration.

 Voiceless will use its best endeavours to resolve your complaint promptly, courteously and in good faith, through discussion, cooperation and conciliation and at the initial point of contact.
 If your complaint raises complex issues, we will acknowledge it within 5 business days and keep you informed of any progress as we seek to resolve it.

 In response to your complaint, we may choose to: